luciapannunzio/Which-cat-are-you-based-on-your-birth-month/README.md

 **About Project**
  - Description
-*Which cat are you based on your birth month?* - A webpage using Html in JavaScript, styled in Dom, to create a Popup game.
+*TODO LIST* - A webpage using Html, Css and JavaScript, to create a To Do List.

 * * *